truenas/middleware/docs/userguide/truenas_sharing.rst

 * Shadow copy support only works for ZFS pools or datasets.
 This means that the CIFS share must be configured on a volume or dataset, not on a directory.

-* Since directories can not be shadow copied at this time, if you configure "Enable home directories" on the CIFS service, any data stored in the user's home directory will not be shadow copied.

 * Datasets are filesystems and shadow copies cannot traverse filesystems.
 If you want to be able to see the shadow copies in your child datasets, create separate shares for them.

-* shadow copies will not work with a manual snapshot, you must create a periodic snapshot task for the pool or dataset being shared by CIFS or a recursive task for a parent dataset.
-At this time, if multiple snapshot tasks are created for the same pool/dataset being shared by CIFS, shadow copies will only work on the last executed task at the time the CIFS service started.
-A future version of TrueNAS® will address this limitation.
+* Shadow copies will not work with a manual snapshot, you must create a periodic snapshot task for the pool or dataset being shared by CIFS or a recursive task for a parent dataset.

 * The periodic snapshot task should be created and at least one snapshot should exist **before** creating the CIFS share.
 If you created the CIFS share first, restart the CIFS service in :menuselection:`Services --> Control Services`.